Greenhouse Cleaning and Winterizing

 Wash and Disinfect

 When the greenhouse cleaning is complete, wash and disinfect the interior of the greenhouse, using mild dish soap and water.
 Depending upon the climate where you live, and how well ventilated and clean you keep the space through the year, you may need to do this once or twice a year.
 If your greenhouse’s glazing seems foggy or has any kind of film, cleaning it with gentle window cleaning solution may be enough, or you can use the dish soap solution as before, just keep in mind that certain products can be too harsh for plastics (like Lysol or Pinesol).
+If you notice that there are some chips or cracks on your windows, then make sure to get a window glass repair immediately.

 A mix of one-part white vinegar and four-parts water in a spray bottle is usually enough to disinfect trays, pots, vents, etc., and can be used on the floor as well, but if you need something stronger for algae or fungal growth, there are many additional options available to you: watered down bleach, rubbing alcohol (70% strength or higher), or a wide range of specific products from companies like BioSafe Systems and Green Shield Canada.